astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ### Cron-based schedules & the logical date

 Airflow was originally developed for ETL under the expectation that data is constantly flowing in from some source and then will be summarized on a regular interval.
 If you want to summarize Monday's data, you can only do it after Monday is over (Tuesday at 12:01 AM).
-However, this assumption has turned out to be ill suited to the many other things Airflow is being used for now.
+However, this assumption has turned out to be ill-suited to the many other things Airflow is being used for now.
 This discrepancy is what led to Timetables, which were introduced in Airflow 2.2.

 Each DAG run therefore has a `logical_date` that is separate from the time that the DAG run is expected to begin (`logical_date` was called `execution_date` before Airflow 2.2).
 A DAG run is not actually allowed to run until the `logical_date` for the *following* DAG run has passed.
 So if you are running a daily DAG, Monday's DAG run will not actually execute until Tuesday.
 In this example, the `logical_date` would be Monday 12:01 AM, even though the DAG run will not actually begin until Tuesday 12:01 AM.